 In the above case, after the full backup on day one, RecoveryManager Plus will incrementally back up your AD for the next six days.
 RecoveryManager Plus will then take a full backup of your AD after six days of incremental backups, and the cycle will continue until the 28th day.

 When RecoveryManager Plus performs a full backup for the fifth time on 29th, the backup retention count will have exceeded the limit you set, and the retention policy will take effect.
 The oldest full backup and all incremental backups corresponding to that full backup will be removed from your repository.
-While the retention policy is only based on the number of full backups to be retained, the incremental backups are also deleted, because they cannot be used in the absence of the associated full backup.
+While the retention policy is only based on the number of full backups to be retained, the incremental backups are also deleted since they cannot be used in the absence of the associated full backup.

-This is how RecoveryManager Plus ensures you don't have older backups wasting your storage space.
+With its backup retention feature, RecoveryManager Plus ensures you don't have older backups wasting your storage space.